AaronMHurst/pace_ensdf/README.md

 # paceENSDF: Python Archive of Coincident Emissions from ENSDF

-This project [[1]](#1) is a Python package providing access to, as well as manipulation and analysis methods for, the decay data from the Evaluated Nuclear Structure Data File (ENSDF) library [[2]](#2).
-A total of 3226 data sets encompassing &alpha; (826), &beta;<sup>-</sup> (1124 + 6 bouble-&beta;<sup>-</sup>), and &epsilon;/&beta;<sup>+</sup> (1270) have been extracted from the ENSDF archive [[2]](#2), parsed and translated into a representative JavaScript Object Notation (JSON) format (descibed below).
-The JSON-formatted data sets constitute a total of 92,782 deexcitation &gamma; rays associated with 40,638 levels.
+This project [[1]](#1) is a Python package enabling access, manipulation, analysis and visualization of the radioactive-decay data from the Evaluated Nuclear Structure Data File (ENSDF) library [[2]](#2).
+A total of 3254 data sets encompassing &alpha; (834), &beta;<sup>-</sup> (1141), and &epsilon;/&beta;<sup>+</sup> (1279) have been extracted from the ENSDF archive [[2]](#2), parsed and translated into a representative JavaScript Object Notation (JSON) format (descibed below).
+The JSON-formatted data sets constitute a total of 92,264 deexcitation &gamma; rays associated with 41,094 levels.
 Additionally, we also provide a Reference Input Parameter Library [[3]](#3) RIPL-translated format of the corresponding decay-scheme data.
 These data sets are bundled together with the analysis toolkit.
 A schematic illustrating the portion of the nuclear chart of relevance to the aforementioned decay data from ENSDF is shown in the figure below.

 ![ENSDF Nuclides](decay_nuclides.png?raw=true "Schematic showing portion of nuclear chart of relevance to the ENSDF-decay data sets")

-The `pyENSDF` package provides users with a convenient means to access and manipulate the decay data from ENSDF [[2]](#2) with various methods to return all associated nuclear structure decay-scheme data including levels, spins, parities, &gamma;-rays information, etc.  An overview of some the methods available is provided in `Jupyter` notebook distributed with this package in the `notebook` folder.
+The `paceENSDF` package provides users with a convenient means to access and manipulate the decay data from ENSDF [[2]](#2) with various methods to return all associated nuclear structure decay-scheme data including levels, spins, parities, &gamma;-rays information, etc.  The `Jupyter Notebooks` distributed with this package in the `notebook` folder provide an overview of some of the available methods.

 All ENSDF decay-scheme data sets containing &gamma;-ray information have also been used to generate coincidence &gamma;-&gamma; and &gamma;-*X*-ray JSON data structures from the corresponding decay data set [[1]](#1).
 In addition to the coincidence energies and absolute intensities, together with uncertainties, these data structures contain additional meta data parsed from the original ENSDF data structure allowing users to search for single energies (both &gamma; and *X*-ray) as well as coincidence pairs.
-Refer to the corresponding `Jupyter` notebook provided with this project to see example use cases.
+Refer to the corresponding `Jupyter Notebooks` provided with this project to see example use cases.

 ### Notes on ENSDF quantities